-A new branch of Batumi Maritime State University will be built in Georgia’s Black Sea port town of Poti by the end of 2020, reads the official statement of the Governor of Georgia’s Samegrelo-Zemo Svaneti region.
+A new branch of Batumi State Maritime Academy will be built in Georgia’s Black Sea port town of Poti by the end of 2020, reads the official statement of the Governor of Georgia’s Samegrelo-Zemo Svaneti region.

-The Georgian Government has allocated about 6 million GEL ($2.02 mln/€1.83 mln) for the construction of the university.
+The Georgian Government has allocated about 6 million GEL ($2.02 mln/€1.83 mln) for the construction of the academy.

-The university will be located in the former building of the Hydro- Melioration School, which is on the list of country’s cultural heritage sites of the 20th century.
+The academy will be located in the former building of the Hydro- Melioration School, which is on the list of country’s cultural heritage sites of the 20th century.